 If you can't get a campsite at Agawa Bay, Rabbit Blanket Lake is also an option.
 Set on a small lake, it has 60 sites.
 Highway noise can be a factor at both campgrounds, although it gets quieter as the night grows later.

 9. Pancake Bay Provincial Park

 Many consider Pancake Bay to have the most beautiful beach on Lake Superior.
+Even if we're not camping here, we sometimes stop in for a picnic lunch.
 A broad beach curves around a wide bay with crystal-clear water.
 The water here is generally calmer than in other areas and warms up to a passable swimming temperature.
 Unlike other beach areas on Lake Superior, the beach has soft, golden sand.